samjsharpe/samjsharpe.github.com/software-diversity.md

 ### If all you have is a hammer, everything looks like a nail

-The reason we operate such a diverse ecosystem, is that we are focused on solving real problems.
+The reason we operate such a diverse ecosystem is that we are focused on solving real problems.
 Our first task is to understand the problem or need we are solving and then to choose the best tool for the job.
 If we restrict ourselves to moulding the need to the tools we already have, then we risk not solving the initial problem